 When you request a Certificate of Good Standing through AIS, you will be charged the normal $7.00 certificate fee plus a small convenience fee.
 The Certificate will be in your AIS profile and can be used multiple times, however the Certificate is only valid for 60 days.
 If you require a raised seal on your certificate, the AIS ordering process allows you to indicate that.
 If you do, the certificate with the raised seal will be mailed to you.

 You can still request certificates through the mail or by coming to the office in person but, if you do, you must pay by cash or check.
 Click here for a fillable request form.
 The form and your payment should be delivered or mailed to:

-Clerk, Court of Appeals
+Clerk, Supreme Court of Maryland

 Robert C. Murphy Courts of Appeal Building

 Please contact the Clerk’s Office at the Supreme Court at (410)260-1500 if you have any questions.

 Because a Certificate of Good Standing is not the same thing as a statement of disciplinary history, if you need that statement, please send a signed letter requesting your disciplinary history to:

 Office of Bar Counsel